Gaia (spacecraft): Measurement principles

-Each celestial object was observed on average about 70 times during the five years of the nominal mission, which has been extended to approximately ten years and will thus obtain twice as many observations.
+Each observed celestial object was observed on average about 70 times during the five years of the nominal mission, which was later extended to approximately ten years and thus twice as many observations were obtained.
 These measurements will help determine the astrometric parameters of stars: two corresponding to the angular position of a given star on the sky, two for the derivatives of the star's position over time (motion) and lastly, the star's parallax from which distance can be calculated.
-The radial velocity of the brighter stars is measured by an integrated spectrometer observing the Doppler effect.
+The radial velocity of the brighter stars was measured by an integrated spectrometer observing the Doppler effect.
 Because of the physical constraints imposed by the Soyuz spacecraft, Gaias focal arrays could not be equipped with optimal radiation shielding, and ESA expected their performance to suffer somewhat toward the end of the initial five-year mission.
-Ground tests of the CCDs while they were subjected to radiation provided reassurance that the primary mission's objectives can be met.
+Ground tests of the CCDs while they were subjected to radiation provided reassurance that the primary mission's objectives could be met.

-An atomic clock on board Gaia plays a crucial role in achieving the mission's primary objectives.
-Gaia rotates with angular velocity of 60"/sec or 0.6 microarcseconds in 10 nanoseconds.
-Therefore, in order to meet its positioning goals, Gaia must be able to record the exact time of observation to within nanoseconds.
+An atomic clock on board Gaia played a crucial role in achieving the mission's primary objectives.
+Gaia rotated with angular velocity of 60"/sec or 0.6 microarcseconds in 10 nanoseconds.
+Therefore, in order to meet its positioning goals, Gaia had to be able to record the exact time of observation to within nanoseconds.
 Furthermore, no systematic positioning errors over the rotational period of 6 hours should be introduced by the clock performance.
-For the timing error to be below 10 nanoseconds over each rotational period, the frequency stability of the on-board clock needs to be better than 10^{−12}.
-The rubidium atomic clock aboard the Gaia spacecraft has a stability reaching ~ 10^{−13} over each rotational period of 21600 seconds.
+For the timing error to be below 10 nanoseconds over each rotational period, the frequency stability of the on-board clock needed to be better than 10^{−12}.
+The rubidium atomic clock aboard the Gaia spacecraft had a stability reaching ~ 10^{−13} over each rotational period of 21600 seconds.